k-zhdanova/project-CodeJedi/README.md

  - 🌟 hello: Greet the bot
  - 🌟 all: Get all contacts
  - 🌟 add: Add a new contact
+ - 🌟 search: Search contact by any field
  - 🌟 add_phone: Add a new phone
  - 🌟 add_tag: Add a new tag
  - 🌟 edit: Editing existing contacts